Skip to main content

 If you are the session owner or have editor rights to a session, then you can click in one of these fields in an empty row and a small + symbol will appear.

-Clicking on this button will allow you to add a bulleted list, numbered list, or an image to the respective field in your block.
+Clicking on this button will allow you to add a bulleted list, numbered list, checklist, or an image to the respective field in your block.

 Files can be added in JPEG or PNG format.

-If you’d like to delete an image, you can hover your cursor over the image (either in the Session Planner or in the attachments tab) and click on the small trash icon which appears.
+If you’d like to delete an image, you can hover your cursor over the image (either in the Session Planner or in the attachments tab) and click on the small trash icon that appears.
 Deleting an attachment with keyboard shortcuts (backspace, delete) is currently not supported as although the inline image will disappear, the attachment will remain.

 Inline images on your exports / printouts